CDA Plans To Develop Festival Square In F-9 Park - UrduPoint

 CDA Plans To Develop Festival Square In F-9 Park

-“The authority has asked the interested well-established food brands and firms to submit their applications to become a part of this Festival Square till November 01 on the official @ CDAthecapital,” an official in the CDA told APP here on Friday.
+“The Authority has asked the interested well-established food brands and firms to submit their applications to become a part of this Festival Square till November 01 on the official @ CDAthecapital,” an official in the CDA told APP here Sunday.

-The official informed that the authority has allocated a quota for establishing stalls in the Festival Square including 40 percent for men, 55 percent for women and five percent for Transgenders.
+The official informed that the Authority had allocated a quota for establishing stalls in the Festival Square including 40 percent for men, 55 percent for women and five percent for Transgenders.

 The official said that in pursuance with the directions of Chairman CDA Capt ® Anwar ul Haq, the concerned official directed to ensure a proper lighting system in the park particularly along the jogging and walking tracks, kids play and other areas.